Key takeaways

 Your local public utility commission

 First, contact your local public utility commission.
 Find your state’s government website and get in touch with them for specific information on your state or county’s protocols.
-The utility commission can also explain what your rights as a resident are in regard to what cost or construction you are liable for.
+The utility commission can also explain what your rights are as a resident regarding what cost or construction you are liable for.
 It helps to be armed with this info before speaking with the ISP.

 Your ISP

 Contact the ISP that provides service in your area.
 Not sure who that is?
-Check your address on Allconnect.com or ask the closest neighbor who they use.
-If both of those methods aren’t getting results, check with the closest local business.
-Gas stations or any shop that processes credit cards will have an internet provider.
+Check your address.
 You will want to contact customer service, especially if you’ve already contacted the sales department and they said your home was not in the service area.

 Triple-check the address with all representatives, and again get confirmation of service in writing.
 With over 131 million households in the U.S., databases can quickly become outdated.
 Unfortunately, even the internet providers themselves can get their wires crossed when figuring out where they do and do not provide service.